BYU-CS312/byu-cs312-content-public/projects/project5-tsp/TSP.md

 ### Report

-90 points total.
+100 points total.
 The other 10 points come from your design experience.
+(110 points in all.)

-1. [30] Include your self-documenting code.
+1. [40] Include your self-documenting code.
 2. [20] Discuss the time and space complexity of your algorithm.
 You must demonstrate that you really understand the complexity and which parts of your program lead to that complexity.
 You may do this by:
 	1. Showing and summing up the complexity of each significant subsection of your code, or
 	2. Creating brief psuedocode showing the critical complexity portions, or